 To be covered by the Øresund Agreement, you must work in Sweden for at least 50 % of your working days in each 3-month period.
 The remaining working days can be spent working from home in Denmark or on temporary business trips.
 Also, you should not be working for your employer's permanent establishment in Denmark.

 The 3-month periods are calculated as rolling periods that can also begin during the previous year or end during the following year.
-If at least half of the work days in a specific 3-month period are work days in Sweden, the salary for the entire 3-month period will be taxed in Sweden.
+If at least half of the work days in a specific 3-month period are working days in Sweden, the salary for the entire 3-month period will be taxed in Sweden.

 You can use the Danish Tax Agency's Excel-tool to see if you are covered by the Øresund Agreement during the year.

-Read more about the Øresund Agreement on Skat.dk
+Read about the Øresund Agreement on skat.dk

-Read more about paying tax in Sweden
+Read about paying tax in Sweden

 You are a public sector employee